Lifting of vector-valued automorphic forms: Fourier coefficients of the lifted forms

-For the logarithmic case, one can essentially follow the argument at page 21 of~\cite{BBF}.
-The increase in the exponent is coming because of the extra logarithmic terms in the Fourier expansion, and they come with a power at most $\text{rank}(\widetilde{\rho}),$ which is precisely $\text{rank}(\rho)|\rG/\rH|=md.$ \end{proof}
+For the logarithmic case, one can essentially follow the argument on page 21 of~\cite{BBF}.
+The increase in the exponent is coming because of the extra logarithmic terms in the Fourier expansion, and they come with power at most $\text{rank}(\widetilde{\rho}),$ which is precisely $\text{rank}(\rho)|\rG/\rH|=md.$ \end{proof}